cjhao727/TagTracking/README.md

 - Error handling.
 During my manual test, I found my application cannot handle empty input very well.
 - Automated test.
 I'd like to add more test case to increase the code coverage.
 - If I get time, I'd like to play with NIO2 to build the application.
 - Refactor my current more to follow best coding and naming practices.
+- May need a better understanding of "If two requests ​RequestA​ and ​RequestZ​ for the same user are being processed concurrently"
+  For my current solution, I am using testMultipleRequestsOutOfOrder2() to test this case, but I am still feeling not 100% comfortable with this scenario.